MageMCU/Joystick-Uno-L298N/README.md

 ## MCU Atmega328P chip

-This MCU chip **Atmega328P** is well known and it can be used separately on a breadboard.
+This MCU chip **Atmega328P** is well known and the chip can be pulled out to be used separately on a breadboard.

 ## Joystick